Clayton Riddell - Founder of Paramount Resources Ltd

 Mr. Riddell graduated from Arizona State University with a Bachelor of Science degree in Geology and from the University of Alberta with a Master of Science degree in Geology and is currently a member of the Canadian Society of Petroleum Geologists and the American Association of Petroleum Geologists.

-Mr. Bell has been a director of Paramount since November, 2011.
-Mr. Bell is currently General Counsel for Olympia Financial Group Inc. (a public company) and its wholly-owned subsidiary Olympia Trust Company (a non-deposit taking trust company).
-Prior thereto, Mr. Bell practiced securities and corporate commercial law as a partner at Davis LLP (an international law firm) until December 31, 2009.
+Mr. Bell has been a director of Paramount since November 2011.
+Mr. Bell is currently President and Chief Executive Officer of Founders Advantage Capital Corp. (a TSX Venture Exchange listed company).
+Prior thereto, Mr. Bell was General Counsel for Olympia Financial Group Inc. (a TSX listed company) and its wholly-owned subsidiary Olympia Trust Company (a non-deposit taking trust company), and had practiced securities and corporate commercial law as a partner at an international law firm until December 31, 2009.
 Mr. Bell has acted as legal counsel in connection with private placements, prospectus offerings, take-over bids, plans of arrangement and general securities and corporate finance matters.

 Wilf Gobert is an independent businessman.
 Until his retirement in 2006, he was Vice-Chair of Peters & Co.
 Limited (an investment firm specializing in the Canadian oil and gas industry), a position he held since 2002, and was a member of its board of directors and its executive committee.
 Prior thereto, he joined Peters & Co.
 Limited in 1979 as Managing Director, Research and throughout his career at the firm, his responsibilities included research analysis of integrated oil companies and oil and gas producers.